-A. The date, time, and place of meeting of the State Convention.
-The State Convention is the meeting where the delegates endorse candidates for a primary, or for the general election, for the following offices: (1) United States Senate; and (2) statewide offices, including governor, lieutenant governor, attorney general, comptroller, treasurer and secretary of the state.

-B. The date, time, and place of meeting of the congressional district conventions.
-These conventions are the meetings in the five United States congressional districts where the delegates endorse candidates for a primary, or for the general election, for the five Connecticut offices in the United States House of Representatives.

-C. The date of the senatorial, assembly and probate district conventions in senatorial, assembly and probate districts that cross one or more town lines.
-These conventions are the meetings where delegates endorse candidates for a primary, or for the general election for the following offices: (1) the thirty-six offices in the State Senate; (2) the 151 offices in the assembly (the State House of Representatives); and (3) the fifty-four probate districts (which include six regional children's probate courts).
-Only the State Central Committee members representing any part of such senatorial, assembly or probate district shall fix the time and place of conventions in such districts.
-Each such convention shall originate by call of the Chair of the State Central Committee or the Chair's designee.
+- A. The date, time, and place of meeting of the state convention; - B. The date, time, and place of meeting of the congressional district conventions; and - C. The date of the senatorial, assembly and probate district conventions in senatorial, assembly and probate districts that cross one or more town lines.
+Only the State Central Committee members representing any part of a senatorial, assembly or probate district shall fix the time and place of conventions in such districts.

+Each such convention shall originate by call of the Chair of the State Central Committee or his or her designee.